semaphoreci/docs/docs/essentials/pipeline-queues.md

 In cases where pipeline runs are completely independent one from another, you might want to run them in parallel to receive faster feedback.

-You can configure this via `processing` property of the queue configuration.
+You can configure this via the `processing` property of the queue configuration.

-It is mostly useful for pipelines that are only running tests and when you want to have results for each push to GitHub, e.g. on the main branch.
+This is mostly useful for pipelines that are only running tests and when you want to have results for each push to GitHub, e.g. on the main branch.

-In case you only need the result of the pipeline from the latest push you might want to consider the [auto-cancel][auto-cancel] feature.
+In the event that you only need the result of the pipeline from the latest push, you might want to consider the [auto-cancel][auto-cancel] feature.

-The following is the example of queue configuration that allows parallel pipelines:
+The following is an example of a queue configuration that allows parallel pipelines:

 ``` yaml
 version: v1.0